dannyelcf/udacity-dand/core-course-05-exploratory-data-analysis/project-05-explore-and-summarize-data/project_05.md

 <img src="project_05_files/figure-markdown_github-ascii_identifiers/Distribution of Number of Issues Created per Month-1.png" width="672" />

 Analysing the plot above, we note that the year 2013 had the lowest demand.
-The cumulated mean (red solid line) variates between 10 and 20 issues per month.
-At the end of 2013 and begin of 2014 there was a drop in activities because of the low administrative and academic activity at the university in this period.
+The accumulated mean (red solid line) variates between 10 and 20 issues per month.
+At the end of 2013 and begin of 2014 there was a drop in activities because of the low administrative and academic activities at the university in this period.
 From April of 2014 until February of 2015 there was significant growth in activities.
+The accumulated mean increases from 10 to 70 issues per month.
+The accumulated mean overcame the accumulated median and the distance between accumulated 3rd quartile and accumulated median became greater than distance between accumulated 1st quartile and accumulated median.
+This means that theses months had a high number of issues created in relation to the past.

+But from August of 2015 the pace of growth dropped.
+Now, we can note that the distance between accumulated 1st quartile and accumulated median becomes greater than distance between accumulated 3rd quartile and accumulated median.
+This invertion provocated the overlap between accumulated mean and accumulated median.
+The stabilization of growth also contributed to that.
+The average of growth pass to be only 10 monthly issues from February 2015.

-The cumulated mean increase from 10 to 70 issues per month.
-From August of 2015 the pace of growth dropped.
-There was an average growth of only 10 monthly issues compared to February 2015.
-Except the significant growth period (April of 2014 until February of 2015) the months from September to December of each year had a decline in activities.
-The overall mean (79) and overall median (76) are very close.
-This is because there was a stabilization in the middle of project and because there was a tradeoff between low demand at the beginning of the project and the high growth thereafter.
+We also note that except the significant growth period (April of 2014 until February of 2015) the months from September to December of each year had a decline in activities.
+The reason is the low administrative and academic activities at the university in this period.
+Thus, the demand for the systems decreases.

 To continue…